Biden acknowledges his team should have done more COVID testing earlier

 He said NATO leaders were united in their resolve.

-"Russia will be held accountable if it invades," Biden said — but added consequences would depend on how big the incursion into Ukraine was.
+"Russia will be held accountable if it invades," Biden said — but added consequences would depend on whether Russia committed a "minor incursion" or a more severe advance.

+His description of possible Russia action against Ukraine as potentially "minor" drew immediate scrutiny from Republicans, including Republican Sen. Rob Portman of Ohio, who recently visited Ukraine.

+In a statement, Portman said: "Any incursion by the Russian military into Ukraine should be viewed as a major incursion because it will destabilize Ukraine and freedom-loving countries in Eastern Europe."

 "I think he still does not want any kind of full-blown war," Biden said, adding he thinks Putin wants to test the West — and would regret it.
 "I think that he is dealing with what I believe he thinks is the most tragic thing to happen to Mother Russia," Biden said, explaining his thinking about Putin's motivation.